-According to craftsmen, amber, which is fossilized tree resin, is one of the preferred materials as some believe it has healing properties and people warm to its orange color and soft surface.
+According to craftsmen, amber, which is fossilized tree resin, is one of the preferred materials as some believe it has healing properties and people warm to its orange colour and soft surface.

 If users want to relieve stress, it is recommended to use a “tesbih” made of ebony.
-Beads made of agarwood are also popular because of its pleasant aroma.
+Beads made of agarwood are also popular because of their pleasant aroma.

 How Tesbih are made

 Tesbih beads are made using a small lathe, simple but capable of the extremely fine adjustments required for such tiny objects.
 These lathes are generally made by the craftsmen themselves.

 Each piece of the chosen material is first pierced and then cut into the desired shape: spherical, pyriform, oval, flattened spheres, or faceted.